cpchalk/gpcheckx/README.md

 timout scanning process after S seconds, see the 'minimising time and memory' section.

+-w

--w read the current word acceptor, don't build a new one.
+read the current word acceptor, don't build a new one.

--v verbose mode
+-v

+verbose mode, display progress messages etc.

 # Examples of use.